 It’s important to remember you are only covered by insurance if you have bought a policy and the claim occurs within your period of cover.

 When to buy insurance will depend on what you want to protect and where you are in life.

 Insurance is often purchased at the time of, or before buying a new asset, such as a car, home or boat.
 Insuring an asset before putting it at risk transfers that risk to an insurer.

 For example, before you drive your new car you are required by law to purchase motor vehicle accident personal injury insurance, and you may also take out comprehensive car insurance or third-party property insurance.
 The type of additional insurance you take out will depend on which risks you would like to transfer to an insurer.

-Most companies can arrange car insurance over the phone for you, and provide you with a policy or cover note number.
+Most companies can arrange car insurance over the phone, and provide you with a policy number.

 If you decided not to buy comprehensive or third-party property cover and you were involved in an accident, you would not be covered for any damage to your own vehicle or a third party’s vehicle or property.
 This could cause significant financial hardship.

 Your priorities when you’re leaving home to start out as an independent adult will be very different from those you have mid-life, when you might have a partner, children and a mortgage.
 They are likely to change again as you approach retirement and your children have left home.

 As your lifestyle changes, your financial circumstances and your insurance needs will also change.
 Perhaps you will buy a new home or car, start your own business, move to a new suburb, buy furniture or take out a loan.